 We owe it to future generations to make the most of this opportunity.
-That’s why we’re recommending a recessed, open-air interstate that will make room for additional economic development while improving connectivity and livability.
+That’s why we’re recommending a recessed, open-air interstate that will make room for additional inclusive economic development while improving connectivity and livability.

 OUR WORK SO FAR—AND OUR FOCUS MOVING FORWARD

 We’ve seen real progress, and already achieved so much.
 Since 2017, the Rethink Coalition has focused on improving plans for the North Split interchange—the first phase of Inner Loop reconstruction.
 Through collective efforts, we’ve helped make significant changes to benefit not only downtown Indianapolis but all of Central Indiana:

 05 Improved Bridges:

 As we move forward, we have three primary focuses:

 North Split construction is slated to begin at the end of 2020.
 The Rethink Coalition will monitor construction to see that our extensive hard-fought improvements are implemented.

 FOCUS 2: PLANNING THE REST OF THE INNER LOOP

 Our second focus is comprehensive planning for the rest of the I-65/I-70 Inner Loop.
 We’ve learned the hard way that planning needs to start early.
 Research and collaboration on the North Split interchange should have begun years ago—and should have focused on much more than traffic.
 By the time INDOT shared its North Split plans, it was too late to make more fundamental and meaningful changes.

 It’s time to learn from that mistake.
 Planning early is the only way to maximize innovation, collaboration, livability and inclusive economic development.
 If we wait, safety and traffic issues will dictate the timeline and design—putting us far behind competitor cities and states.
 We must not sit idly by as our opportunity fades.